adilmoujahid/pixel-editor/README.md

 - Import and export assets as images
 - Visualize all unique colors of an image
 - Modify the colors of an image
+- Fill grid squares with the most dominant color within the square

 ## How to Run